Acablade/WordGame/README.md

 **ITS STILL UNDER DEVELOPMENT AND NOT YET RELEASED**

+**DOES NOT SUPPORT PLACEHOLDER API YET**

 TODO:
-- [X] Add config
 - [ ] Make commands fancy
+- [ ] PlaceholderAPI support

 FEATURES:

 - Word checking via API of Dictionary sites
 - Permissions
-- Commands (not yet fancy but will be in future)
+- Commands (not fancy yet but will be in future)
-- Make an api so any developer can add any language they like
+- API
+- Config

 LANGUAGES:
-- Turkish | Done
+- Turkish
-- English | Done but didnt test
+- English

 Discord: oz#4795 if you want to talk to me about this project.